Coderxrohan/Wifi-Deauth-Evil-Twin/README.md

 5) Select and open this file with Arduino IDE.
 6) Select an ESP8266 Deauther board in Arduino under ```tools``` -> ```board```.
 7) Connect your device and select the serial port in Arduino under ```tools``` -> ```port```
-8) Click the Upload button
+8) Click the Upload button.

 ---
 ### How to use: